lban2049/lodash/.aigne/doc-smith/docs/api-math.md

 _.sumBy(objects, function(o) { return o.n; });
 // => 20

-// The `_.property` iteratee shorthand.
+// The _.property iteratee shorthand.
 _.sumBy(objects, 'n');
 // => 20
 ```

 ---

-Now that you are familiar with the Math functions, you can continue to explore the [Number API Reference](./api-number.md) for more tools for number processing.
+Now that you are familiar with the math functions, you can continue exploring the [Number API reference](./api-number.md) for more number manipulation tools.